mjsolidarios/unity-flatify-icons/README.md

 ## Screenshot
 ![screenshot](assets/screenshot.png "screenshot")
+> The icon theme used for this screenshot is [Numix Circle](https://github.com/numixproject/numix-icon-theme-circle).

 ## Instructions
 The following terminal commands will enable you to run the script.
 Please inspect the source code first if you don't trust me.